avalon-lake-tech/mrbeast-scripts/README.md

 ## Script Overview

-This repositories shows all the script we used in project such Powershell and AWS.
+This repositories shows all the script we used in project such as Powershell and AWS.